LG Display second-quarter profit misses estimate as stronger won weighs

 LG Display, which counts affiliate LG Electronics Inc and Apple Inc as major customers, on Wednesday said shipments volume improved from a year earlier but that the average sales price of panels slipped further from January-March.

-For April-June, LG Display reported a 55.4 percent fall in operating profit to 163 billion won ($159.23 million), compared with a 184 billion won mean estimate of 37 analysts polled by Thomson Reuters I/B/E/S. Revenue fell 9 percent on year to 6 trillion won.
+For April-June, LG Display reported a 55.4 percent fall in operating profit to 163 billion won (93.3 million pounds), compared with a 184 billion won mean estimate of 37 analysts polled by Thomson Reuters I/B/E/S. Revenue fell 9 percent on year to 6 trillion won.

 "With seasonal demand growth and the trend toward larger size panels for TVs, we anticipate both revenues and profits to improve in the third quarter," LG Display Chief Financial Officer Don Kim said in a statement following the earnings disclosure.